ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 # Scikit Learn: Optimization
 We now have our models set and ready to use, but is there a way to make them even better?
 We can try to optimize them by adding in parameters when we call our algorithm method.
 Try playing around with the value of k in k_nn and see what you get.
 Optimization too much of a complicated topic for this tutorial so we are going to end it there with Scikit-Learn.
-I will make a whole seperate tutorial on both Scikit learn and Tensorflow optimization later on.
+I will make a whole separate tutorial on both Scikit learn and Tensorflow optimization later on.
 However if you would like to try to play around with the idea of optimization read the documentation of [linear SVC](https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html) and [knn](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html).

 # Tensorflow: Theory